-- deprive the agent of commission which proper performance of the contract would have earned him while providing substantial benefits to the principal; or
+- deprive the agent of commission which proper performance of the agency agreement would have generated while providing substantial benefits to the principal; or

-- have not enabled the agent to recover his costs.
+- have not enabled the agent to recover his or her costs.

 There is no guidance in the Regulations as to the maximum amount of compensation payable, although the courts have given guidance as to the criteria to be taken into account in assessing the amount of compensation recoverable.

-The agent must make his claim within 1 year after termination.
+The agent must make the claim within 1 year after termination of the agency agreement.